CloudVPS/networking-opencontrail/doc/source/flavors.rst

 ---------------

 Flavor, and profile for them, must be created and connected in neutron by CLI.
+Remember to use Keystone.
 In OpenStack console::

+    systemctl restart neutron-server
     openstack network flavor profile create --driver networking_opencontrail.l3.service_provider.TFL3ServiceProvider openstack network flavor create --service-type L3_ROUTER_NAT tf openstack network flavor add profile tf <flavorprofileid>
+    systemctl restart neutron-server

 Where ``tf`` is an arbitrary name and ``<flavorprofileid>`` should be replaced with an uuid from flavor profile create output.